ldn-softdev/cpluspus-vs-c/README.md

 # What really makes `C++` superior to `C`

-> Remark: this article represents the author's opinion only and in no degree meant to claim the absolute verity.
+> This article represents the author's opinion only and in no degree meant to claim the absolute verity.
 Feel totally free to agree or disagree with the opinion of the author.
+> The article does not compare C++ to C (obviously the former is a superset over to the latter), but rather it provides a view on the programming methodology both languages can offer.

 There's been many debates and holy wars between `C` and `C++` camps.
 I do not mean to start another one, but I want to _highlight just one difference_, which, _IMO_ really sets `C++` apart from `C`.
 By the notion, I mean to show the advantage of `C++` in a very short article and explain it with a very basic and a simple example.